Seraaron/agora/srd/subsystems/Social Discourse.md

 If you're reduced to zero Disposition at the end of a round then you will lose your standing in the debate, and must either sit down and be quiet, or leave out of embarrassment or frustration.
 Uncomposed characters count as being [[#Speechless|speechless]], except _they can't use any moves_, and they may be automatically dismissed.

-#question Using the [[Conclude]] move on a character with zero Disposition will automatically succeed without need for a roll, unless you are trying to reject them (in which case make an [[Honor]] check).
+❓ Using the [[Judge]] move on a character with zero Disposition will automatically succeed without need for a roll, unless you are trying to reject them (in which case make an [[Honor]] check).

 ## Social Actions